 My research and teaching interests are primarily in alcohol policy, in particular mixed-method, interdisciplinary studies of population-level policies, and commercial determinants of health including product marketing, conflicts of interest and policy processes.
 I am involved in the supervision of several PhD students and am open to enquiries from anyone interested in a research degree on these topics.

-I am one of two Deputy Directors of the SPECTRUM (- shaping public health policies to reduce inequalities and harm) Consortium which focuses on commercial determinants of health in relation to alcohol, tobacco and food.
+I am one of two Deputy Directors of the SPECTRUM (Shaping Public hEalth poliCies To Reduce ineqUalities and harM) Consortium which focuses on commercial determinants of health in relation to alcohol, tobacco and food.
 SPECTRUM is funded by the UK Prevention Research Partnership (2019-2024) and includes 10 universities and multiple policy/practice partners.
-My role is to lead on impact, knowledge exchange and public engagement for the consortium - co-ordinating knowledge exchange events (including annual courses for ECRs, policymakers and practitioners) and overseeing public involvement groups at Stirling, Nottingham and King's College London.
-Academics wishing to consult the public on alcohol/tobacco/food research can get in touch to arrange to meet with the group.
+My role is to lead on impact, knowledge exchange and public engagement for the consortium - co-ordinating knowledge exchange events (including annual courses for ECRs, policymakers and practitioners) and overseeing public involvement groups at the Universities of Stirling and Nottingham and King's College London.
+Academics wishing to consult the public on alcohol/tobacco/food research can get in touch to arrange to meet with these groups.

 I originally trained as a pharmacist, working primarily in community pharmacy, but also addiction services and the pharmaceutical industry.
 I received my PhD in 2003 from Robert Gordon University (RGU), Aberdeen, Scotland, for a qualitative study of policy, planning and practice in school-based drug education.
 After my PhD I held a training role at NHS Greater Glasgow and Clyde, then worked for 10 years as an independent consultant.